catalinred/catalinred.github.com/_posts/2015-05-25-web-design-is-not-just-web-design-anymore.markdown

 Really?
 Are you kidding me? [*Isn't that what I am already doing*](/becoming-a-better-developer/), for f@#$s sake?

-Hm, maybe is just me.
+Hmm, maybe is just me.
 But I feel much better now.